 In Maryland, on the other hand, insurance companies can base premiums on myriad factors including gender, age, occupation, credit score, and marital status.
 The state’s broader base of rules for insurance companies may punish unmarried young men with bad credit whether they’re good drivers or not, but it’s very likely the reason Maryland reported the lowest after-accident premium surges of any state.

-Which Claims Move the Needle Most?
+Which Claims Increase Your Rates the Most?

 Not surprisingly, the InsuranceQuotes study concludes that bodily injury claims can cause your premiums to spike the most.